wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/h.service-accounts.md

 8. Save the token for use in the next section.

 You can find more details about generating a new personal access token in the [Bitbucket Server documentation](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html).

+### Azure DevOps Services

+To create a personal access token in Azure DevOps Services:

+1. Log in to your [Azure DevOps Services](https://azure.microsoft.com/en-us/services/devops/?nav=min) account.
+2. Select the **User settings** icon on the top-right, and select **Personal access tokens**.
+3. Select **+ New Token**.
+4. Enter a name for the token in the **Name** field.
+5. Select the expiration time for the token in the **Expiration** field.
+6. Under **Scopes**, select the **Code, Read & write** checkbox.
+7. Select **Create** at the bottom.
+8. Save the token for use in the next section.

+You can find more details about generating a new personal access token in the [Azure DevOps Services documentation](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows).

 ### Azure DevOps Server